smithne4/editing-github_demo/0304-in_class_exercise.md

 1. The car accidentally swerved into an oncoming car when the window was opened to let out a huge bumblebee.
 2. After women complete seminary training, their access to the pulpit has often been denied.
-3. Deciding to join the navy, the recruiter enthusiastically shook Joe's hand.
+3. Joe's recruiter enthusiastically shook his hand after Joe decided to join the navy.
 4. Upon entering the doctor's office, a skeleton caught my attention.
 5. To please the children, some fireworks were set off a day early.
 6. Though only sixteen, UCLA accepted Martha's application.